hashicorp/terraform-provider-azurerm/website/docs/r/api_management_custom_domain.html.markdown

 * `certificate_password` - (Optional) The password associated with the certificate provided above.

 * `default_ssl_binding` - (Optional) Is the certificate associated with this Hostname the Default SSL Certificate?
 This is used when an SNI header isn't specified by a client.
-Defaults to false.
+Defaults to `false`.

 * `key_vault_id` - (Optional) The ID of the Key Vault Secret containing the SSL Certificate, which must be should be of the type application/x-pkcs12.

 * `negotiate_client_certificate` - (Optional) Should Client Certificate Negotiation be enabled for this Hostname?
-Defaults to false.
+Defaults to `false`.

 ## Attributes Reference